What is a brain abscess?

 Infection is spread from another area of infection in the body, usually from a nearby site.
 Typically, this might be an ear infection, sinus infection, or dental infection.

-Infection is spread through the blood stream from the lung or chest area.
+Infection is spread through the bloodstream from the lung or chest area.

-Chronic middle ear and sinus infections
+Long-term (chronic) middle ear and sinus infections

 Dental or jaw infections